glaucopater/json2jsx/README.md

   Show console message if set to false

 - defaultComponentType (default: "statefull").
-  It can be "statefull" or "stateless".
-For statefull React classes are used, for stateless functional components are used.
+  It can be "statefull" or "functional".

 - defaultRootComponentName (default: "App").
   The root component filename.